jariperttunen/Rextensions/README.md

 Demonstrating calling R functions from C. Two examples are available, one for vectors and one for matrices.

-The two examples create vector and matrix respectively as data, pass the data to R functions that make vector and matrix addition in R style and return the results to C. The datatype for the vector and the matrix used is *double*.
+The two examples create one vector and one matrix respectively as data, pass the data to R functions that make vector and matrix addition in R style and return the results to C. The datatype for the vector and the matrix used is *double*.